-The Board has established an Audit and Risk Management Committee which consisted of two Non-Executive Directors throughout the financial year.
-On 4 September 2020, David Coyne also joined the Audit and Risk Management Committee after his transition from Finance Director to Non-Executive Director.
-The composition of the Audit and Risk Management Committee is now consistent with the CGC Recommendations and appropriate for the size of the Company.
+The Board has established an Audit and Risk Management Committee which consisted of three Non-Executive Directors for the majority of the year.
+During the year Rachel Rees joined the Audit and Risk Management Committee after her appointment to the Board of Directors.
+The composition of the Audit and Risk Management Committee is consistent with the CGC Recommendations and appropriate for the size of the Company.
 The Company is comfortable that the Committee members possess the relevant skills and expertise to perform this function.
-The CFO and Company Secretary were also present at all Audit and Risk Management Committee meetings.
+The CFO/Company Secretary is also present at all Audit and Risk Management Committee meetings.
 The Audit and Risk Management Committee operates under a formal Audit and Risk Management Committee charter.
 A copy of this charter can be accessed on the Company's website under Corporate/Corporate Governance.
 The Audit and Risk Management Committee is chaired by an independent director.